RobertWilbrandt/microros_zephyr_docker/README.md

 - ```-it```: Keeps ```STDIN``` open and creates a pseudo-TTY for you to interact with.
 With these two options you can use this like a normal shell.
 - ```--rm```: Removes the container after it exits.
 You might not want to use this if you want to keep an internal state in the image and attach to it later on.
 - ```--privileged```: This is needed to give the container all permissions needed to flash your microcontroller.
 - ```--volume```: Maps your custom apps into the image.
 This has to be an absoulte path, and it should contain the directories of your custom apps.
+The toolchain inside the image expects your apps to be mapped to ```/uros_apps``` and will error out if it doesn't find any there.

 Example Application
 -------------------